-- 3 units, 2 hours lecture, 3 hours laboratory (GR or P/NP) - Recommended preparation: LANHT 18A and LANHT 18LA; and LANHT 2 or LANHT 2E; and LANHT 3 or LANHT 3E; and LANHT 4 or LANHT 4E - Not open for credit to students who have completed or are currently enrolled in LANHT 29E. - Acceptable for credit: CSU, UC
+- 3 units, 2 hours lecture, 3 hours laboratory (GR or P/NP) - Recommended preparation: LANHT 18A - Not open for credit to students who have completed or are currently enrolled in LANHT 29E. - Acceptable for credit: CSU, UC

-Plants as landscape design elements: Ecological design criteria, functional use of plants in design, plants as spatial delineators, visual and aesthetic qualities of plants, and planting design styles; lab includes planting, planting design projects, and field trips.
+Plants as landscape design elements: Ecological design criteria, functional use of plants in design, plants as spatial delineators, visual and aesthetic qualities of plants, and planting design styles.
 0109.10